gusye1234/nano-code/README.md

-`nano-code` is a **tiny, batteries-included code-assistant framework** written in Python 3.11+.
-Inspired by Google’s *Gemini Code* demo, it lets you spin up an interactive CLI agent powered by OpenAI (or any compatible) LLM and a growing toolbox of actions such as reading files, listing directories, searching text and more.
+`nano-code` is a **tiny, batteries-included code-assistant** written in Python.
+Inspired by Google’s *Gemini Code*, it lets you spin up an interactive CLI agent powered by OpenAI (or any compatible) LLM and a growing toolbox of actions such as reading files, listing directories, searching text and more.

 The project aims to be **small enough to grok in one sitting** yet **powerful enough to be genuinely useful** when navigating or refactoring real-world codebases.